Feeding birds in winter

 Keep a beady eye out for mould

-Part and parcel of caring for birds in the garden is making sure we’re feeding them the healthiest and most suitable products and mixes.
+If you’re wondering what to feed birds in winter, part and parcel of caring for birds in the garden is making sure we’re feeding them the healthiest and most suitable products and mixes.

 One potential hazard for birds arises around peanuts – and also grains but to a much lesser extent.
 This is because peanuts are especially prone to a mould called ‘aflatoxin’ which can form when left in damp conditions.
 If our wild birds, or other animals eat any of this nasty mould it can lead to food poisoning or even liver failure.